Electrogravitational

 vacuum is that zero-point energy, which is estimated to have a very large

-magnitude, does not manifest itself as the source of the gravitational field
+magnitude, does not manifest itself as a source of gravitational field and is

-and is not part of the mathematical apparatus of the general theory of
+not part of mathematical apparatus of general theory of relativity.
+This leads

-relativity.
-This leads to the problem of discrepancy between the vacuum’s zero-point
+to the problem of discrepancy between the vacuum’s zero-point energy and observed

-energy and the observed small value of the cosmological constant, which is
+small value of cosmological constant, which is known as cosmological constant problem.

 The vacuum of quantum